-- 26. The Members as the corporate body 'the board', have the responsibility to ensure that there is a current and effective Internal Audit function.
-These responsibilities are delegated to the Audit Committee and include ensuring that: - (1) The function complies with PSIAS. - (2) Internal Audit status is sufficient within the organisation, is independent organisationally and in its reporting and is free to set its priorities. - (3) There is an annual plans focused on the risk and control framework. - (4) Significant weaknesses identified by audit are addressed. - (5) Agreed actions are implemented.
+- 25. The Audit Committee as the corporate body 'the board', have the responsibility to ensure that there is a current and effective Internal Audit function, ensuring that: - (1) The function complies with PSIAS. - (2) Internal Audit status is sufficient within the organisation, is independent organisationally and in its reporting and is free to set its priorities. - (3) There is an annual plan focused on the risk and control framework. - (4) Significant weaknesses identified by audit are addressed. - (5) Agreed actions are implemented.